+Ms. A. Russell-Davison

+Mr. V.S.Somasunderam

+Mr. A.C.M Lafir

-I/W e of
+I/We of

-being a member/ ı members o
+bein g a member/members of

-SOF TLOGIC CAPITAL PLC, do hereby appoint of
+SOFTLOGIC CAPITAL PLC , do hereby appoint

-or failin ıg him/her

-Mr A .
-K Pathirage of Colombo or failing him
+(holder of N.I.C.
+No) of

-M I Ahamed of Colombo or failing him
+or failing him

-Mr. F R J Perera of Colombo or failing him
+Mr. A. K. Pathirage whom failing him

-Mr. V V L P Wijewardena of Colombo or failing him
+Mr. T.M.I.Ahamed whom failing him

-A M Pasqual of Colombo or failing him
+Mr. R.J.Perera whom failing him

-A Russell-Davison of Colombo or failing him
+Mr. W.L.P.Wijewardena whom failing him

-Mr. A A C M Lafir of Colombo or failing him
+Mr. A.M.Pasqual whom failing him

-Mr. \ / S Somasunderam of Colombo

-be held by electronic means on 17th August, 2021 at 10.30 a.m. and at an be taken in consequence thereof. y adjournm For ent thereof Against
+as my/our Proxy to represent me/us and to speak and vote for me/us on my/our behalf at the Annual General Meeting of the Company to be held by electronic means on 29th day of September 2022 at 10.30 a.m. and at any adjournment thereof, and at every poll which may be taken in consequence thereof.

-1 To receive and consi day the Appual Depart of the Deard of Directors and Financial Statements FUI Agairist

-1. der the Annual Report of the Board of Directors and Financial Statements the year ended 31 March 2021 together with the Report of the Auditors

-2. an Perera who retires by rotation in terms of Articles 88 and 89 of the on, as a Director of the Company.

-3. hiq Lafir who retires by rotation in terms of Articles 88 and 89 of the on, as a Director of the Company.

-4. To re-appoint retiring their remuneration. g Auditors Messrs.
-Ernst & Young and to authorise the Directors to fix

-5. rectors to determine and make donations for the year ending 31 March date of the next Annual General Meeting.
+whom failing him

+whom failing him

+whom failing him

+For Against 1.
+To receive and consider the Annual Report of the Board of Directors and the Financial Statements of the Company for the year ended 31st March 2022 together with the Report of the Auditors thereon.
+2. To re-elect Mr. Lucille Perera who retires by rotation in terms of Articles 88 and 89 of the Articles of Association, as a Director of the Company.
+3. To re- elect Mr. Ajita Mahes Pasqual who retires in terms of Articles 88 and 89 of the Articles of Association, as a Director of the Company 4.
+To re-appoint Messrs.
+Ernst & Young, as Auditors of the Company for the ensuing year and to authorize the Directors to fix their remuneration.
+5. To authorize the Directors to determine and make Donations for the year ending 31st March 2023 and up to the date of the next Annual General Meeting

+Signature of Shareholder

-Signe ed this day of Two Thousa and and Tw enty One.
+Signed this day of Two Thousand Twenty-Two

-thurs of Charabaldan

-Signa ture of Shareholder

-Plea se delete as appropriat te
+Note :

-- 1. A proxy need not be a shareholder of the Company. - 2.
-Instructions as to completion appear overleaf.
+1. A proxy need not be a Shareholder of the Company.

+2. Instructions as to completion appear overleaf.